 - your preferences.

-If you haven’t had it before, you are likely to be offered the standard chemotherapy for the type of high-grade lymphoma your lymphoma has transformed into.
-For most types of transformed lymphoma, this is combined with antibody therapy (‘chemo-immunotherapy’ – for example, R-CHOP).
+If you haven’t had it before, you are likely to be offered the standard treatment option for the type of high-grade lymphoma your lymphoma has transformed into.
+For most types of transformed lymphoma, this is likely to be chemotherapy combined with antibody therapy (‘chemo-immunotherapy’ – for example, R-CHOP or Pola-R-CHP).

 If you’ve already had the standard chemotherapy or chemo-immunotherapy regimen for your type of lymphoma, you might be offered a stronger chemotherapy regimen.
-If you respond to this and you’re fit enough, your medical team might suggest a self (autologous) stem cell transplant.
-Stem cell transplants are intensive forms of treatment and are not suitable for everyone.
+If your lymphoma responds to this and your general health is good enough, your medical team might suggest an autologous (self) stem cell transplant.
+Stem cell transplants involve intensive chemotherapy and are not suitable for everyone.

 - Antibody therapies that bind to two different targets (one on lymphoma cells and one on T cells, which helps the T cells find and destroy the lymphoma cells).
 These are called ‘bispecific’ antibodies.